kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     cosi.io/bucket-prefix:
 2. `labels`: added by COSI.
 The "cosi.io/provisioner" key's value is the provisioner name.
 The "cosi.io/bucket-prefix" key's value is the `BucketRequest.bucketPrefix` value when specified.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 3. `finalizers`: added by COSI to defer `Bucket` deletion until backend deletion ops succeed.
 Implementation may add one finalizer for the BR and one for the BA.
-4. `provisioner`: The provisioner field as defined in the `BucketClass`.
+4. `provisioner`: (optional) The provisioner field as defined in the `BucketClass`.
 Used by sidecars to filter `Bucket`s.
 Format: <provisioner-namespace>"/"<provisioner-name>, eg "ceph-rgw-provisoning/ceph-rgw.cosi.ceph.com".
+If omitted then there is no driver/sidecar so the admin must create the `Bucket` and `BucketAccess` instances.
 5. `retentionPolicy`: Prescribes the outcome when the `BucketRequest` is deleted.
    - _Retain_: (default) the `Bucket` and its data are preserved.
 The `Bucket` can potentially be reused.
    - _Delete_: the bucket and its contents are destroyed.